EastfordCommunicator/website/articles/34/4/echpc-blair-farm.md

 ---
-excerpt: "The Eastford Conservation and Historic Preservation announced that the
+excerpt: "The Eastford Conservation and Historic Preservation Commission announced that the
     30-plus acre farm owned by Paul Blair on Route 171 has received conservation funding from the State of Connecticut's Department of Agriculture's Farmland Preservation Program, which will guarantee that